 - be aesthetically pleasing but are very difficult to read from the street.

-- Need to be a minimum of three inches high and in a contrasting color to their immediate background.
+- Need to be a minimum of three inches high and in a contrasting colour to their immediate background.
 Brass or bronze numbers are difficult to see.

 - Must be displayed on the front of the dwelling and visible from the street.